awbored/SecretTV-Playlist/README.md

 ## SecretTV Playlist

 News:
 - No music stream on Thursday, July 4th.
-I'm going to have a burger and a beer.
+I'm going to have a burger and a beer and keep the kitty safe from fireworks.
 - My theremin performance at the Crocker Arts Museum is now on [YouTube](https://youtu.be/ptiVbGhveMU?si=gCHdL-9A_WpCVhUW)

 SecretTV Playlist: